Rafina Morning Visit on 3 August 2019

 A view of the FAST FERRIES ANDROS, which has been owned by Fast Ferries since 2015.

 The Northern pier of the port of Rafina seen at dawn.
-Just a year and 19 days after visiting Rafina for the first time, I was now back in the port, and ready to see all the ferries leave the port in order to head towards the Cyclades and the Northeast Aegean Sea.
+Just over 13 months after visiting Rafina for the first time, I was now back in the port, and ready to see all the ferries leave the port in order to head towards the Cyclades and the Northeast Aegean Sea.

 There, we were also greeted by a seemingly-familiar local resident :) Picture taken by my father.